 Proficiency credit for Rhetoric, as well as course placement into Rhetoric, is based on your highest ACT English score, 'old SAT' Critical Reading score, or 'new SAT' Evidence-Based Reading and Writing score.
 If you take both the ACT and the SAT, we will use your best score from any of these tests.

 NOTE: If you are an international student, check your letter of admission to see whether you are required to take the English as a Second Language Placement Test (known as the EPT).
-If you are required to take the EPT, then you must take the EPT even if you submitted ACT or SAT scores with your application.
-The EPT has two parts -- Written and Oral -- and so even if you earned proficiency credit for RHET 105 based on your ACT or SAT score, you will still need to take the EPT for the oral communication evaluation.
+If you are required to take the EPT, then you must take the EPT unless your ACT or SAT score is high enough to earn RHET 105 proficiency credit.

 The following scores also earn RHET 105 proficiency credit: